About the Australian Nursing and Midwifery Federation - Victorian Branch

-The ANMF (Vic Branch) is also a registered training organisation and contributes to vocational education and training of enrolled nurses, and professional development for registered and enrolled nurses and registered midwives which can be completed face to face through the ANMF (Vic Branch) Education Centre which is separate to the ANMF (Vic Branch) CPD Portal.
+The ANMF (Vic Branch) has a registered training organisation and contributes to vocational education and training of nurses, midwives and personal care attendants, and professional development for registered and enrolled nurses and registered midwives through the delivery of seminars and workshops delivered at the ANMF (Vic Branch) Education Centre.
 The ANMF (Vic Branch) Education Centre may be found here.
 The Federal Office of the ANMF also has a seperate Continuing Professional Education training room.

 The ANMF (Vic Branch) CPD Portal – plan, learn, record

-The ANMF (Vic Branch) CPD Portal has been developed to assist all nurses, midwives and carers, in particular Victorian Branch members, to advance their professional career by providing affordable access to quality professional development and eLearning.
+The ANMF (Vic Branch) CPD Program, both online and face to face, has been developed to assist all nurses, midwives and carers, in particular Victorian Branch members, to advance their professional career by providing affordable access to quality professional development and eLearning.